eclipse-langium/langium-website/hugo/content/docs/recipes/performance/profilers.md

 With Langium's built-in profilers, you can measure:

 * the **parsing** process broken down by each grammar rule.
-Here, will see how much time was spent in each rule and how many times each rule was invoked
+Here, will see how much time was spent in each rule and how many times each rule was invoked.

   ```plain
   Task parsing.hello-world executed in 1.69ms and ended at 2025-11-04T16:38:53.225Z